-The University’s Positive Space Campaign is a program that seeks to create and identify safer and more inclusive spaces for lesbian, gay, bisexual, transgender, transsexual, intersexed, queer, questioning and Two-Spirited (LGBTTIQQ2S) students, staff, faculty, alumni and allies at the University of Toronto.
+The University’s Positive Space Campaign is a program that seeks to create and identify safer and more inclusive spaces for lesbian, gay, bisexual, transgender, transsexual, intersex, queer, questioning and two-spirit (LGBTTIQQ2S) students, staff, faculty, alumni and allies at the University of Toronto.

 Display Your Pride, 2015

 U of T’s Positive Space Committee was born in 1995 when a group of faculty, students, and staff formed an ad hoc group to discuss an initiative to increase visibility and talk about sexual diversity.
 The committee was created through informal networking throughout the campus.
 Meetings were held to discuss the issues and generate ideas.

 The idea of stickers for application to an office door or window, declaring the space to be lesbian- and gay-positive was suggested.
 A flyer was then produced, explaining the campaign and providing a list of relevant resources to accompany the sticker.
 The committee proceeded to design the stickers and flyers for broad distribution.

 Letters were sent out by the committee, requesting funds and support from various sectors of the University of Toronto community in order to be able to carry out the project and print the stickers.
 The stickers and flyers were distributed to numerous departments and offices throughout the St. George university campus and thus the campaign was launched, accompanied by press releases, in 1996.
 During the launch of the campaign, there was considerable publicity that raised awareness and got campus community members talking.
 In 1997 the sticker and flyer were redrafted by the ad hoc committee.

 The Positive Space committees have expanded to the three campuses – Scarborough, Mississauga and St. George, and there are a variety of materials accessible to community members.